choi-soyeon/choi-soyeon.github.io/_pages/about.md

 **Choi, S.**, & Suh, E. M. (2018).
 Retrospective time travel in life satisfaction judgment: A life history approach. _Personality and Individual Differences, 129_, 138-142. [link](https://choi-soyeon.github.io/files/2018_Choi,Suh.pdf)

 Suh, E. M., & **Choi, S.** (2018).
 Predictors of subjective well-being across cultures.
 In E. Diener, S. Oishi, & L. Tay (Eds.), _Handbook of Subjective Well-being_.
 Noba Scholar. [link](https://choi-soyeon.github.io/files/2018_Suh,Choi.pdf)

+**Choi, S.**, & Ackerman, J. M. (in prep).
+Back to the past: How much of the past do people value in making decisions?
+Poster presented at the annual meeting of the Society for Personality and Social Psychology. [link](https://choi-soyeon.github.io/files/inprep_Choi,Ackerman.pdf)

+**Choi, S.**, & Suh, E. M. (in prep).
+Are you happy with your friends?
+The impact of behavioral immune system on social networking strategy and subjective well-being.
+Poster presented at the annual meeting of the Society for Personality and Social Psychology. [link](https://choi-soyeon.github.io/files/inprep_Choi,Suh.pdf)